pguse/ics4u-go/notes/arrays.md

 [6 28 19 89]
 [6 28 496 89]
 ```

-## For Loops
+## For loops - Traversing an Array

 A **for loop** can be used to to traverse the elements of an array.
-For example, the following code creates and array of even numbers, given an initial empty array."
+For example, the following code moves through the elements of an array of marks and adds them to an existing **sum**.

-# Arrays

-Consider the following example code:

 ## Example 1: